Vestibular Physical Therapy: Treating the Cause of Prolonged Concussion Symptomsby Athletico | 8 Comments

 Prolonged Symptoms: After Three Weeks

 When someone continues to have any of these symptoms, he or she should follow-up with their physician.
 Some physicians may recommend beginning physical therapy as early as one week post-concussion depending on the symptoms, while others wait until the three-week mark to see if symptoms subside on their own.
-Vestibular physical therapy can then work on the balance difficulties, motion sensitivity, difficulty with reading and changing gaze focus, and difficulties with dizziness.
+Vestibular physical therapy can help with balance issues, motion sensitivity, dizziness, difficulty with reading and changing gaze focus.

 Before beginning a vestibular physical therapy program, the concussed individual will undergo a vestibular evaluation to test balance in a variety of ways.
 An example of a test is assessing eye movements and the ability of the eyes to track objects when the head is moving.
 It is important to note that every concussion patient presents a different combination of symptoms.
 The vestibular therapist will then create an individual program for getting the patient back to all of their previous activities or sports.